 Another vivid memory from that time was one early and sunny morning when Gun and I were out early in the morning looking for wildflowers for Mother’s birthday, June 7.
-We saw oodles of backsippor (pulsatilla vulgaris) on a sunny green slope.
+We saw oodles of backsippor (pulsatilla vulgaris) on a sunny green hillside.
 We might well have been looking for for lilies of the valley since they were Mother’s favorite flowers.
 But I can still see the deep purple pulsatilla spotting the hillside.
-I love those timid little downy flowers and I have managed to plant some in the front patch we have here in Genas.
+I love those timid little downy flowers, and I have managed to plant some in the long flower patch we have in our front yard here in Genas.
 They pop up every spring with their downy little heads and when they open up, their heads are always bent over, as if they were timid.

 Continued: Chapter Two – Malmö and Copenhagen